15 of the Best Smart Home Devices That Are Worth Every Penny

 The smartest smart assistant

 Proving that good things come in small packages, the Alexa voice-command enabled Amazon Echo Plus can play your favorite songs, make phone calls, research information, order a pizza, and control Alexa-compatible smart home devices.
 Get cold at night?
 Program a Routine to raise the temperature each night and never worry about having to get up to adjust the thermostat.
 Take your Routine a step further and have Alexa turn off the lights too at your ideal bedtime.
 Alexa’s large ecosystem of compatible options beats out other assistants like Google Assistant, according to tech and security expert Craig Peterson.
-Don’t miss these things your smartphone knows about you.

 You know to use LED bulbs to save energy.
 Now take it to the next level with the Phillips Hue Light Bulbs.
 Put the bulbs in your lamps, connect the Hue bridge to your wi-fi router, download the Hue app on your phone, and you can control when and which lights go on and off and dim them—all without having to get out of bed or off the couch or when you’re not home.
 For security, you can set it to turn lamps on randomly when you’re away.
 It will even let you use your bedside lamp to wake you by mimicking a sunrise.